blw-ofag-ufag/crops/README.md

     ```

 2. Run the ETL pipeline `sh scripts/graph-processing.sh`
+3. Choose whether or not to generate and upload geodata.ttl, which enables queries and depiction of crop areas.
-3. Check out the results on LINDAS.
+4. Check out the results on LINDAS.

 # Data mapping and unification